bradallenfisher/php5.6-centos6-mysql5.6/README.md

 ##optional

 - add a user other than root
+- mv the post-install.sh script to that user's home directory
-- then run the post-install.sh script
+- run the post-install.sh script as the new user

 One liner to install php 5.6 and mysql 5.6 in vagrant (local machine)